redis/node-redis/README.md

 * `parser`: which Redis protocol reply parser to use.
 Defaults to `hiredis` if that module is installed.
 This may also be set to `javascript`.
 * `return_buffers`: defaults to false.
-If set to `true`, then bulk data replies will be returned as node Buffer objects instead of JavaScript Strings.
+If set to `true`, then all replies will be sent to callbacks as node Buffer objects instead of JavaScript Strings.
 * `buffered_input`: default to false.
-If set to `true`, then data replies will be replied as node Buffer objects if the input arguments are passed as a Buffer object.
-This option will let you retrieve data as a node Buffer object or as string on a per command basis, unlike the returnBuffers, which applies to all the commands E.g. var redis = require("redis"), client = redis.createClient(<port>, <host>, {buffered_input: true});
+If set to `true`, then replies will be sent to callbacks as node Buffer objects if any of the input arguments to the original command were Buffer objects.
+This option will let you switch between Buffers and Strings on a per-command basis.  `return_buffers` applies to every command on a client.

+    var redis = require("redis"),
+        client = redis.createClient(null, null, {buffered_input: true});

     client.set("foo_rand000000000000", "OK");

-    // The below get request will return a utf8 string client.get("foo_rand000000000000", function (err, reply) {
+    // This will return a JavaScript String client.get("foo_rand000000000000", function (err, reply) {
         console.log(reply.toString()); // Will print `OK`
     });

-    // The below get request will return a Buffer as the key is specified as a Buffer client.get(new Buffer("foo_rand000000000000"), function (err, reply) {
+    // This will return a Buffer since original key is specified as a Buffer client.get(new Buffer("foo_rand000000000000"), function (err, reply) {
         console.log(reply.toString()); // Will print `<Buffer 4f 4b>`
     });